St. Valentine's Day Massacre: In Your House: Main event matches

-The main event began with Vince McMahon not entering the steel cage, frustrating Stone Cold Steve Austin, who then left the cage to chase McMahon round until McMahon entered the ring and then closed the door locking Austin out.
+The main event began with Vince McMahon not entering the steel cage, frustrating "Stone Cold" Steve Austin, who then left the cage to chase McMahon around until McMahon entered the ring and then closed the door locking Austin out.
 Austin then tried to climb in but McMahon punched him off the top causing him to land awkwardly.
 McMahon, thinking Austin was injured, exited the cage but was met with a clothesline from Austin who then wrapped his neck in cable and pushed him into the crowd, stomping a mudhole in him and then pouring a beer over him.
-McMahon tried to run through the crowd making it up the steps but Austin caught him and dragged him back to the ring, throwing him into the barricade and into various bits of the cage.
+McMahon tried to run through the crowd making it up the steps but Austin caught him and dragged him back to the ring, throwing him into the barricade and various bits of the cage.
 Austin mocked his opponent by sitting in a seat, allowing McMahon time to climb the outside of the cage.
 As he reached the top Austin met up with him and smashed his head against the cage, McMahon then bounced back and fell off the cage through the announce table.
-A gurney was brought out for McMahon who was unconscious by this point; Howard Finkel eventually announced that Austin was the winner via forfeit but Austin grabbed the microphone to stop the announcement, demanding that the match did not officially start, and should commence seeing as McMahon was at least still breathing.
+A gurney was brought out for McMahon who was unconscious by this point; Howard Finkel eventually announced that Austin was the winner via forfeit but Austin grabbed the microphone to stop the announcement, demanding that the match never officially started, and should commence seeing as McMahon was at least still breathing.
 Austin then left the cage and grabbed McMahon off the gurney, hitting him with it and then putting him inside the cage, officially starting the match.
 Austin furiously hit and kicked McMahon.
 As Austin was going to exit the cage by the door, then looked back to see McMahon giving him the finger.
 Austin then went back into the cage, stomping McMahon in the corner but McMahon lowblowed Austin and threw him into the cage before trying to escape.
 Austin caught McMahon's leg and caused McMahon's stomach to fall on the top of the cage and was then pulled back into the ring, allowing Austin to repeatedly throw him into the cage walls causing McMahon to bleed.
 Austin then climbed out of the ring and was almost on the floor outside but again McMahon gave him the finger, this time with both hands, and Austin climbed back in.
 After delivering a Stone Cold Stunner to him, Austin began to further taunt McMahon.
 Paul Wight, making his WWF debut, entered the ring by way of tearing a hole in the canvas and climbing through it.
 He proceeded to throw Austin into the cage several times.
-After checking on McMahon, he was given the instruction to throw Austin into the cage again.
-This time, Wight threw Austin into the cage with such force that the entire panel swung open and Austin was able to drop to the floor and gain the victory to earn a WWF Championship shot at WrestleMania XV.
+After checking on McMahon, he was instructed to throw Austin into the cage again.
+This time, Wight threw Austin into the cage with such force that the entire panel swung open and Austin was able to drop to the floor and gain the victory to earn a WWF Championship shot at WrestleMania XV causing McMahon's master plan to backfire.